 (0 - 300)

 Dun & Bradstreet (D&B) is the most commonly used business credit score.
-D&B collects public business and industry information, payment history, and financial performance information to generate 3 individual business credit scores.
-These 3 scores measure a company’s ability to pay its past and future debts as well as measure its overall financial solvency.
+D&B collects public business and industry information, payment history, and financial performance information to generate three individual credit scores for businesses.
+These three scores measure a company’s ability to pay its past and future debts as well as measure its overall financial solvency.

-The PAYDEX Score is a business credit score that analyzes a company’s payment performance over the most recent 12 months.
-The score ranges from 0 – 100 and a score of 100 signifies a perfect payment history on behalf of the company.
-A “good” PAYDEX score is usually 80 or above.
+The PAYDEX Score is a business credit score that analyzes a company’s payment performance during the most recent 12 months.
+The score ranges from 0 to 100 and a score of 100 signifies a perfect payment history on behalf of the company.

 Commercial Credit Score